girardinsamuel/girardinsamuel/README.md

 (In Progress)
 - masonite-admin (An admin panel for Masonite 4 apps)
-- masonite-socialite (An admin panel for Masonite 4 apps)
+- masonite-socialite (OAuth2 social auth for well known providers)
 - others to come ... 😀